Creepy Crawlies in Spain, non dangerous

 Cockroaches have been around for millions of years, evolving into some of the most adaptable pests on Earth.
 There are approximately 4,000 living species of cockroaches in the world.

-Cockroaches are commonly found in buildings and homes because they prefer warm environments close to food and water
+Cockroaches are commonly found in buildings and homes because they prefer warm environments close to food and water, it does not mean a place is dirty, even the cleanest of places can play host to these common pests.

 Did you know